wshs0713/wshs0713/README.md

 Hi, I'm Szu-Hsuan.
 I am an easy-going, detail-oriented, problem-solving, and responsible person.
 I like to build great software with new technologies.
 I always hope that I can keep learning and grow up.

 I worked in back-end development for about 4 years.
-I'm currently working at [DeepWave](https://dwave.cc).
-DeepWave is a startup with multiple AI audio analysis services.
+I'm currently working at [DeepWave](https://dwave.cc), which is a startup with multiple AI audio analysis services.
 I'm responsible for designing back-end architecture and database schema, building RESTful APIs with Python, Flask, and FastAPI, and maintaining services.

 See my [full about page here](https://wshs0713.github.io/about/).